bioconda/bioconda-docs/source/developer/dockerfile-inventory.rst

 minimal image with a dramatically reduced file size.
 This is illustrated in steps 4-6 above.

-The base image has very little else, not even conda.
+The base image has very few packages or libraries installed -- not even conda.
 So the end result is a fully-isolated, minimal Docker image with nothing but the installed package and its dependencies (and therefore a small size), ready to be uploaded to a repository.

 Note that :command:`--mulled-test` runs the tests extracted from the recipe in the minimal container.
 Since the container only contains the package and its